nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 $ conda build .
 {% endhighlight %}

 This command will read the `meta.yaml` and execute the build using all of the information we have given it.
 Note the `script` entry tells build to run flake8 and then setup.py install.
 This will check the syntax and then build/install the python package using `setup.py`.
-One great thing about conda is that it does it's builds in isolated environments by default!
+One great thing about conda is that it does its builds in isolated environments by default!
 Once the build is complete you will get some output that tells you where the package was built and what to do next.
 In my case the package built was:

 `/Users/kpurdon/miniconda/conda-bld/osx-64/hello-0.0.1-py27_0.tar.bz2`

 You should note that this package is an osx-64 specific binary.
 In the next section (Deployment Basics) I will demonstrate how to build packages for all architectures.
-For now lets just install the new package:
+For now let's just install the new package:

 {% highlight bash %}
 $ conda install /Users/kpurdon/miniconda/conda-bld/osx-64/hello-0.0.1-py27_0.tar.bz2
 {% endhighlight %}

-The package should install, including it's dependencies (Python 2.7* and Click).
+The package should install, including its dependencies (Python 2.7* and Click).
 We can now execute the entry-point command `hello` we defined in `meta.yaml` and see the expected output:

 {% highlight bash %}
 $ hello Kyle